Translational neurosurgery aims to inform, enable and accelerate the translation of advances from the laboratory to the operating theatre.

 Based at the Edinburgh Cancer Research Centre in the Institute for Genetics and Molecular Medicine at the University of Edinburgh, Paul Brennan's group works closely with other glioma scientists in the University, including the Pollard group at the MRC Centre for Regenerative Medicine.

-Work on neuron:silicon interfaces explores research and therapeutic opportunities enabled by interfacing microelectronics with nervous systems.
-This ranges from neuronal network engineering to the development of implantable sensors.
+Previous doctoral work on neuron:silicon interfaces explored therapeutic opportunities enabled by interfacing microelectronics with nervous systems.

 Dr Julie Woodfield (ECAT Clinical Lecturer)